19858125320/MINI-KV/README-EN.md

 After entering the shell, enter set key value/get key/remove key to interact with the server to insert, search, and delete data.

+## TODO
+- Refactor the server using tokio
+- Add raft to support multiple replicas
+- Abstract a parsing module
+- Extend the communication protocol to achieve richer functions
+- Implement a storage engine based on LSM
+- Support mvcc
+- Support transactions
 ## Contribution

 Issues and pull requests are welcome.